marcocarolasec/arko-webshell/README.md

 ## README

 ### Description
-The **Web Shell** project is a web application that provides an interactive shell-like environment to execute commands on the server.
+The **Arko-WebShell** project is a web application that provides an interactive shell-like environment to execute commands on the server.
 The application includes a simple authentication system and the ability to change the default password.

 ### Key Features